I first want to state that everything I’m going to write about is my personal opinion based on my own experiences, and how I perceive my universe.

 I strongly do believe that nothing and no one exists outside of our conscious awareness.
 That the minute we stop perceiving and observing of a thing or a person, it isn’t tangible or real- only a mere possibility.
 A possibility that can become another one of your “now” moments (since the only moment that exists is now, and not a past or future), and can be made alive— if you focus on it enough to the point where you start to believe in it.
 In other words, if you manifest it.

 There are no others.
-There is only one consciousness— YOU.
-No one can exist without you.
+There is only one consciousness.

 Again, you can believe that there are other people out there doing their own thing, and so you are going to generate the illusion of that.
 You’ll start to see evidence of people doing things that seems so solid and separate from you, and instead of understanding it isn’t real, you’ll probably start to panic, react, and question things.
 More on this later.